flaxel/flaxel/README.md

 ### Hi there 👋

-I'm Falk, a Working Student Engineer.
+I'm Falk, a Fullstack Engineer.
 Currently I'm working for a nice company and do some little projects in my freetime. :computer: Beside's programming, I enjoy skiing :ski: and cycling :bicyclist:.

 #### Talking about Personal Stuffs